rcl9/Morrow-DJ2D-CPM-22-Recompile-From-Source/ReadMe.md

 <img src="/Images/Morrow DJ2D S-100 controller card.jpg" alt="" style="width:45%; height:auto;">     <img src="/Images/Morrow DJ2D Shugart 800 8in floppy drive.jpg" alt="" style="width:45%; height:auto;">
 </div>

-The photos above shows my Morrow DJ2D controller card (Model B Rev 2) and its associated "DISCUS 2D" Shugart 801R 8" Floppy Drive.
+The photos above show my Morrow DJ2D controller card (Model B Rev 2) and its associated "DISCUS 2D" Shugart 801R 8" Floppy Drive.
 Purchased July 1981 for US$899 from Mini Micro Mart, Syracuse NY.
 The firmware ROM is located at D000H and its RAM at D400H.
 The system is still functional and in active use today.
+That Shugart drive has turned out to be very reliable over the years and decades!
+Both have been recently recapped.

 ## A Short Historical Overview

 45 years ago all of the following steps were second nature to me, as common everyday knowledge, and as such I had not documented the process which I had last used to create my 48k and 52k SYSGEN images.
-Fortunately I had imaged all of my 8" diskettes 15 years ago from which I was able to piece together the necessary boot, CCP, BDOS and CBIOS source files then confirm them against the original images.
+Fortunately I had imaged my 8" diskettes 15 years ago from which I was able to piece together the necessary boot, CCP, BDOS and CBIOS source files then confirm them against the original SYSGEN images at the bit-level.

-The small challenges for this project was to start with no source files, no idea what original files were needed (if they actually still existed in my collection), how Sysgen.com works, how the various files related to the SYSGEN images and (most importantly) how to recreate a 1:1 perfect bit-level reproduction to my original 1983 images.
+The small challenges for this project was to start with no source files, no idea what original files were needed (if they actually still existed in my collection), how Sysgen.com works, how the various files related to the SYSGEN images in memory, how to import and overlay Intel HEX files, and (most importantly) how to recreate a 1:1 perfect bit-level reproduction to my original 1983 images.
 Other than learning of the memory layout, figuring out how ABOOT's multiple cold boot code segments mapped to the various 128-byte sectors was most interesting to unravel in my mind; I had not been aware of that during my time as an active DISCUS 2D user in the early 1980s.

 The end result of this work was to create a 1:1, exact bit-level replica, of my 1982-era SYSGEN images (of known good and valid quality) against the source files I had on hand + the compilers that I used to recompile all of the old code.
 It was quite the "software hacker adventure" to get everything aligned and made bit-level identical to the 45 year old images.